NickGuzi/JavaScript-Projects/README.md

 game once the winner is chosen.

 ### Browser Calculator
 This program uses HTML, JavaScript, and CSS to create a functional in browser calculator.

 ### To Do App
-This folder contains basic practice files utilizing JavaScript in conjunction with HTML.
+This program uses HTML, Javascript, and CSS to create a basic to do application.
+The main purpose of creating this application was to practice using JSON and storing data in browser.

 ### Pizza Menu Project
-This folder contains basic practice files utilizing CSSin conjunction with CSS.
+This program uses HTML, JavaScript, and CSS to create a basic functional menu.
+The main purpose of creating this program was to showcase the functionality JavaScript adds to web pages.

 ### Basic JavaScript Practice
+This folder contains basic practice files utilizing different JavaScript expressions, functions, math operators, dictionaries, and more.